 In October of 2012 the group found a home at The Swedenborg Church Hall where productions of "The Physic", "Vampire Lesbians of Sodom", The Reindeer Monologues, Burn This, yet another production of "The Dixie Swim Club" (blame the audiences for this!), The Sea Horse, Wrinkles (the groups first musical by local writer Greg Evans), The Brothers Lipschitz (by local writer Paul Halem), MOMologues, Lone Star & Laundry and Bourbon Santaland Diaries/Season Greetings and the San Diego premiere of "Race" by David Mamet.
 We present not only thought provoking theatre but also off the wall, edgy and over the top that brings much laughter and discussion!

 Different Stages also enlists the talent of local directors which have included: George Bailey, Mark Robertson, Kristen Fogle and James P. Darvas.
-The company tries to pay a stipend to the actors and crew when possible.
 Jerry Pilato who heads up the group is also a regional subscriptions supervisor for the Nederlander West Coast division for touring musicals which includes Broadway San Diego, Hollywood Pantages, Broadway In Tucson OKCBroadway and Broadway San Jose.

 Jerry Pilato/Different Stages

 CLOSED>>>We are happy to announce the return of the hilarious The Dixie Swim Club By Jessie Jones, Nicholas Hope & Jamie Wooten.

 The Lamplighters will produce this comedy opening July 8, 2016 directed by Jerry Pilato at The Lamplighters Theatre in La Mesa....a Lamplighters Theatre production.....(619) 303-5092